TheRoboticsClub/gsoc2021-Chandan_Kumar/docs/_posts/2021-08-21-GSoC'21-summary.md

 The main goal of this project was to migrate three industrial robots exercises(i.e. Pick & Place, Machine Vision and Mobile Manipulation) to web-templates and integrate Rviz graphical interface which will allow the user to visualize a lot of information, using plugins for many kinds of available topics.

+## Deliverables

+- Migrated Pick & Place exercise without Rviz from ROS templates to RADI 2.4
+- Integrated Rviz in the pick and place exercise
+- Migrated Machine Vision exercise from ROS templates to RADI 2.4 along with RViz, however an error is yet to be resolved.
+- Migrated Mobile Manipulation exercise from ROS templates to RADI 2.4 along with RViz, however an error is yet to be resolved.

+The following sections of this blog will provide a detailed summary of the completion/errors/future works for this project.

 ## Pick & Place Exercise

 The goal of this exercise is to learn the underlying infrastructure of Industrial Robot exercises(ROS + MoveIt + Industrial Robotics API) and get familiar with the key components needed for more complex exercises by completing the task of pick and place multiple objects and classify them by color or shape.